AkzidenzGrotesk-py/CasioBasic/README.md

 # CasioBasic
-Another mish-mash of code written in Casio Basic.
+Mish-mash of code written in Casio Basic.
 Written for the fx-9860GII, might work on other calculators, not really sure.

-Casio Basic is a low-level interpreted language (making it considerably inefficient and slow) used on CASIO devices.
-The functionality and extent changes from device to device, but it uses the same general functionality and commands.
-I haven't really found an indepth tutorial, so I might make one.
-Most of my programs run at sub 10 FPS, maybe 5 FPS if you're lucky, sadly that is due to the lower power of the calculator.
-Though, I do believe Casio Basic is more powerful than Batchfile, being able to do floating-point math and many mroe mathematical functions (and, maybe it runs slightly faster?).

 Also, */sdkC/* now contains projects written in C with the Casio fx-9860G SDK, this code *obviously* runs at least 100x faster than Casio Basic, and frankly a lot easier to write, in a language with more reasonable syntax.